5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 * Save and reboot.
 * Press Space Bar in Boot Picker to show the "ResetNvram" entry.
 * Highlight the icon and press enter to reset NVRAM.

+#### Keep Boot entries after NVRAM reset
+If you reset NVRAM, usually the order of the BIOS boot menu entries resets and Windows Boot Manager takes over the first slot or the boot section.
+To prevent this, do the following:

+- Go to `UEFI/Drivers/ResetNvramEntry.efi`
+- Add `--preserve-boot` to the `Arguments` field

 ### Fixing falsely reported OpenCore version